 Laura Doherty, a student at West Kirby Grammar School in Merseyside, spent her summer working at Bristol Myers Squibb looking at different methods for testing the solubility of tablets.
 She recently exhibited her work at the Big Bang Fair in London, and is now hoping to study Chemistry at university.

-How did you get involved in the Nuffield Bursary Programme and why did you want to take part in the programme?
+How did you get involved in the Nuffield Research Placements Programme and why did you want to take part in the programme?

 I researched the programme and found that I was interested, so when my school offered me the opportunity to apply I took it eagerly.
 I was interested in a career in pharmaceuticals and relished the opportunity to do a project in this environment.
 I thought it would be enjoyable as well as a valuable insight into the working life of a research scientist - an experience unrivalled by any other type of work experience I could do at the time.

 What were the aims of your project, and how did you go about achieving these?